AxonIQ/reference-guide/release-notes/rn-extensions/rn-springcloud/rn-springcloud-major-release.md

 Firstly, the introduction of the `CapabilityDiscoveryMode` and secondly the automatic process added to this project:

 * Introduced GitHub Actions to build, test and push snapshots of the Spring Cloud Extension, as has been marked in pull request [#68](https://github.com/AxonFramework/extension-springcloud/pull/68).
-* Dependabot was introduced, ensuring all versions will be as up to date as possible.
+* Dependabot was introduced, ensuring all versions will be as up-to-date as possible.
 * JUnit4 has been removed entirely, in favor of JUnit 5.
 * The `CapabilityDiscoveryMode` mode has been introduced through issue [#23](https://github.com/AxonFramework/extension-springcloud/issues/23).
   This approach allows for more flexibility when it comes to defining how command routing information should be retrieved and shared.